mwiens91/slats/README.md

 Spotify isn't transparent about its API's rate limits (number of requests per unit time).
 Because I don't know what the rate limit is, I haven't protected against it in the code.
-So if your run crashes due to a rate limit error, wait a bit, and try again (and maybe remove the albums that have already been processed in your JSON file so that it uses less requests on the next iteration).
+So if your run fails due to a rate limit error, wait a bit, and try again (and maybe remove the albums that have already been processed in your JSON file so that it uses less requests on the next iteration).

 ## Installation